LaunchPlatform/beancount-black/README.md

 # beancount-black
-Opinioned code formatter for Beancount, just like Python's black code formatter but for Beancount
+Opinioned code formatter, just like Python's black code formatter but for Beancount